Al-Turrah: Ottoman era

-During this period, a number of families relocated from Al-Turrah, with the Hashish clan, who were Shammarites, being the last to do so.
+During this period, a number of families relocated from Al-Turra, with the Hashish clan, who were Shammarites, being the last to do so.
 The Hashish clan has been present in Houran since the clan's grandfather, Sahn, arrived from Tell Shihab in 1700/1701 and remained until 1711.
 Sahn's grandson Shihab subsequently departed from the Tell Shihab area, which was subsequently named after him.
 This land was subsequently transferred to the Darabsa Shammari clan following an agreement reached at Tell Shihab Haraba.
-The modern housing in Al-Turrah commenced and persists to the present day, as evidenced by the genealogical tree of the branches of the Darabsa clan, which was documented and sealed in 1886.
+The modern housing in Al-Turra commenced and persists to the present day, as evidenced by the genealogical tree of the branches of the Darabsa clan, which was documented and sealed in 1886.
 This is where an agreement was reached between the Darabsa Shammarite clans.
 The families of Barakat, Samara, Al Hajji, Irshid, and Saleh Al Jawda.
-Following their departure from Ha'il and subsequent sojourn in Tafilah, the Hashish Shammarite clan resident in Tell Shihab bestowed upon Al-Turrah a tract of land in exchange for the Darabsa's pledge of abstinence from cohabitation with Zaabi and Christians.
+Following their departure from Ha'il and subsequent sojourn in Tafilah, the Hashish Shammarite clan resident in Tell Shihab bestowed upon Al-Turra a tract of land in exchange for the Darabsa's pledge of abstinence from cohabitation with Zaabi and Christians.
 This agreement, which continues to be observed to this day, was reached in the context of the Hashish Shammarite clan's long-standing animosity towards Zaabi and Christians.
-It is notable that the Swiss traveler John Louis Burckhardt traversed Al-Turrah during his journey from Damascus to Hejaz in 1812 AD.
+It is notable that the Swiss traveler John Louis Burckhardt traversed Al-Turra during his journey from Damascus to Hejaz in 1812 AD.
 He observed that it is situated on a low series of plateaus that form a circle with the road passing through its center.
 He also noted the fertility of its pastures and suggested that this was a contributing factor to its designation as a refuge for the Bedouins.
-Prior to the era of Darabsa, Al-Turrah was a significant supplier of Shamite camels, which were used to transport pilgrims to Hejaz.
+Prior to the era of Darabsa, Al-Turra was a significant supplier of Shamite camels, which were used to transport pilgrims to Hejaz.
 The name of the local sheik, Shihab al-Din bin Hamad al-Hatamal, is referenced in Damascus legal documents among the sheiks of Hauran who supplied the Shamite camels in 1795.
-It's school is one of the oldest educational establishments in the Kingdom of Jordan.
+Its school is one of the oldest educational establishments in the Kingdom of Jordan.
 It was founded at the inception of the Emirate of Transjordan and officially inaugurated in 1927.
 During his reign, Al-Zahir Baybars established a charitable khan in Jerusalem.
-He endowed it with a charitable endowment from the lands of Al-Turrah, which included a lighthouse to guide caravans passing through it and a postal service.
-During the Mamluk and Ottoman periods, a significant amount of land was allocated from the Al-Turrah region to establish educational institutions.
+He endowed it with a charitable endowment from the lands of Al-Turra, which included a lighthouse to guide caravans passing through it and a postal service.
+During the Mamluk and Ottoman periods, a significant amount of land was allocated from the Al-Turra region to establish educational institutions.
 A number of indications suggest that the area was inhabited for several centuries prior to the advent of the Common Era.
 This is corroborated by the discovery of ancient ruins.
-At the advent of the Ottoman era in the Levant region, in the 10th century AH/16th century AD, Al-Turrah constituted part of the Bani Jahmah district, which was itself part of the Hauran district.
+At the advent of the Ottoman era in the Levant region, in the 10th century AH/16th century AD, Al-Turra constituted part of the Bani Jahmah district, which was itself part of the Hauran district.
 The Banu Jahmah district, which extended from Jumha in the west to Bosra al-Sham in the east, constituted part of the Sanjak (brigade) of al-Sham at the time.
 The district of Horan was also included within this administrative division.
-This state of affairs represents an extension of the socio-political configuration that prevailed in Al-Turrah during the Mamluk era.
-In the early 19th century, Al-Turrah became part of the Al-Suwayt district, while the eastern part of Al-Batin district, previously known as Bani Jahmah district, became an independent district within the Hauran region.
+This state of affairs represents an extension of the socio-political configuration that prevailed in Al-Turra during the Mamluk era.
+In the early 19th century, Al-Turra became part of the Al-Suwayt district, while the eastern part of Al-Batin district, previously known as Bani Jahmah district, became an independent district within the Hauran region.